Primary Care Network

 - Accessing specialist services & support that can help.

-Brett -I am interested in all things connection with myself and others.
-Being more human and connecting through archery, walking, dog walking, climbing and I also enjoy watching good films and drinking copious amounts of tea.
+Brett - I am interested in all things connection both with myself and others.
+Being more human and connecting through archery, walking, dog walking or climbing and I also enjoy watching good films and drinking copious amounts of tea.

 ‘Since speaking to the Social Prescriber, I have felt less isolated and knowing there has been someone there has been invaluable.
 I was also very grateful to being introduced to people in the Community as I am new to Derby’